What is FSR-SARC?

 FSR Patient Registry Data Application and Confidentiality-Usage Agreement

 Record-level data from the Foundation for Sarcoidosis Patient Registry (FSR-S.A.R.C.) must be approved by the FSR-S.A.R.C.
 Patient Registry Committee.
 To uniformly address the requests and ensure that we meet privacy standards, FSR has developed a Data Application and Confidentiality-Usage Agreement, which includes our data access and publication policy.
 We anticipate that the review process for data requests will take approximately four to eight weeks after receipt of a complete data application.
 If a data request represents a significant time commitment to fulfill, we will advise you of our proposed timeline and any potential costs to address your request.
-The guidelines to establish the process for investigators to access registry data were reviewed and approved by FSR’s Patient Registry Committee.
-Before FSR Patient Registry data can be released, completion of this application and the below signed Confidentiality-Usage Agreement must be confirmed.
+The guidelines to establish the process for investigators to access registry data were reviewed and approved by FSR’s Review Committee.
+Before FSR Patient Registry data can be released, completion of the application and a signed Confidentiality-Usage Agreement must be confirmed.
+To go to the application, please click here.

 Requirements for approved data requests: